Te-k/harpoon/README.md

-screenshot          Takes a screenshot of a webpage greynoise           Request Grey Noise API telegram            Request information from Telegram through the API
+screenshot          Takes a screenshot of a webpage greynoise           Request Grey Noise API telegram            Request information from Telegram through the API pgp                 Search for information in PGP key servers
 ```

 To configure harpoon, run `harpoon config` and fil needed API keys.
 Then run `harpoon config -u` to download needed files.
 Check what plugins are configured with `harpoon config -c`.